Last updated: 22 January 2024

 In October 2020 the Council adopted the Public Service Strategy.
 A new and radical direction for Waltham Forest, setting out how we plan to tackle the immediate challenges faced by residents, businesses, and communities through the Covid-19 pandemic.
 The strategy has been developed through extensive consultation and inspired by the views of our residents.

-The Public Service Strategy makes the best use of the Borough’s unique strengths and assets – both people and physical – building upon our track record of success which saw us awarded MJ Council of the Year in 2019 and London’s first ever Borough of Culture.
-The strategy sets out four key priorities, each underpinned by a five-point plan, which shape the Council and everything it does.
+The Public Service Strategy makes the best use of the Borough’s unique strengths and assets.
+This refers to both people and physical.
+It builds upon our track record of success which saw us awarded MJ Council of the Year in 2019 and London’s first ever Borough of Culture.
+The strategy sets out four key priorities, each underpinned by a five-point plan, which shapes the Council and everything it does.

 Our Public Service Strategy priorities: